 LLC and Self-employment Taxes

 The beginning steps of forming your LLC consist of selecting a unique name for your company and designating a registered agent.
 The name you choose must not be in active use by any other business in the state of Wyoming.
-For your registered agent, you must choose a resident of the state over the age of 18 that is available to receive legal notices on behalf of your LLC during regular business hours.
+For your registered agent, you must choose a resident of the state over the age of 18 who is available to receive legal notices on behalf of your LLC during regular business hours.
 Then, you must file articles of organization for your LLC with the state.

 Once your articles of organization are accepted by the state, your LLC has been formed.
 The next step is to create an operating agreement for your LLC.
 The operating agreement serves as a contract between you and your spouse that determines the management plan of the company, ownership stakes, and other specifications.
-For example, if in the future you decided to buy your spouse’s stake in the company.
-Ownership agreements can be designated in any way you choose, whether a 50/50 partnership or designating the spouse as an LLC employee.
-Regardless of how your ownership is structured, your LLC will need an Employer Identification Number from the IRS.
-An EIN can be obtained through the IRS website.
+For example, if in the future you decide to buy your spouse’s stake in the company.

 Making Your Spouse an LLC Member

 If your spouse maintains a consistent role at your LLC, consider making them a member of the LLC.
 This can be a helpful step to ensure that liability is avoided.
 By following the terms laid out in your operating agreement, an LLC has the option of adding new members.
 Though operating agreements differ with each company, in general, a new member is allowed when current members agree to it.
-Once the new member is added, the operating agreement must be amended to reflect changes in member interests in voting, profits, and more.
-For assistance with drafting or amending your LLC’s operating agreement consider enlisting the assistance of an attorney that specializes in LLCs.